 We believe our proprietary rechargeable SNM system (r-SNM System), the first to be marketed worldwide, offers significant advantages, and is well positioned to capture market share and grow the market for SNM therapy.
 Our r-SNM System is designed to last 15 or more years in the human body, is only 5cc in volume, offers broad MRI access, ease of use, intuitive programmers, and the longest interval between recharging among rechargeable SNM systems.
+Our newly developed, long-lived, F-15 non-rechargeable SNM system utilizes a primary cell battery with an expected life of 15 years at typical stimulation parameters and over 20 years at low amplitude parameters.
+The non-rechargeable INS is approximately 10cc in volume, utilizes constant current stimulation and a recharge-free patient remote control, and is MRI compatible with 1.5T and 3.0T scanners.

 We have marketing approvals in the United States, Europe, Canada, and Australia for all relevant clinical indications and initiated limited commercial efforts in England, the Netherlands and Canada in late 2018 and subsequently in Germany and Switzerland.
-SNM revenue during the three months ended March 31, 2022 from international operations in the Netherlands, England, Canada, Switzerland, and Germany, was approximately \$1.4 million.
+SNM revenue during the six months ended June 30, 2022 from international operations in the Netherlands, England, Canada, Switzerland, and Germany, was approximately \$2.6 million.

 We are primarily focused on commercializing our products in the United States, which accounts for the vast majority of sales worldwide.
-We have established a significant commercial infrastructure, with approximately 290 sales and clinical support personnel in the United States.
+We have established a significant commercial infrastructure, with approximately 315 sales and clinical support personnel in the United States.
 We continue to make significant investments to build our commercial organization to market and support our products.
 When making hiring decisions for these roles, we prioritize individuals with strong sales backgrounds who also have existing relationships with urologists and urogynecologists.